Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 ## ➡️ Project Approach

-### 1. Data preparation in MySQL
+### 1. Data preparation in Excel Power Query Editor
-1. Data from CSV files was loaded into MySQL using Table Data Import Wizard.
+1. Data from CSV files was imported into Excel.
-2. Questions from HR was answered using SELECT and JOIN.
+2. The 3 tables was merged into one table.
-3. A VIEW was created with relevant data for dashboarding.
+3. Ambiguous columns were removed and loaded into Excel.

-4. Connected Power BI to MySQL using Direct Query to create interactive dashboards.
+### 2.

-### 2. Dashboard Development in Power BI
+### 3. Dashboard Development in Excel
 The dashboard has the following main Attributes
 1. Page 1 - Absenteeism Overview
       - KPI - Summary of relevent KPIs like total employees, average time absent, % of smokers/drinkers, etc